Forest Fires Rage In Scorching Southwest Europe - UrduPoint

 Forest Fires Rage In Scorching Southwest Europe

-Madrid, (UrduPoint / Pakistan Point News - 17th Jul, 2022 ) :Firefighters struggled to contain wildfires sweeping across southwest Europe on Sunday as a heatwave showed no sign of abating, with Britain poised to set new temperature records this coming week.
+Madrid, (UrduPoint / Pakistan Point News - 18th Jul, 2022 ) :Firefighters battled to contain wildfires sweeping across southwest Europe on Sunday as a heatwave showed no sign of abating, with Britain poised to set new temperature records this coming week.

 Blazes raging in France, Greece, Portugal and Spain have destroyed thousands of hectares of land, forced thousands of residents and holidaymakers to flee and killed several emergency personnel since last week.